James-Tuppen/Site/dev/Topics.md

 ### Being safe online
 ~~Boring, but could be done.~~ (Oh I could make this interesting) Maybe I could educate about the safety of https, proxy, vpn ect.
 - Use Python to White Hat hack someone's PC.
 Would need to be Windows tho.
+- NOTE: I made the script, maybe I could put it in one of these pages as an example?
 ### Supporting an ageing population
 Basically the same as the first point, but a very simple and accessible UI for older people.
 Idk what kind of sites they use tho.